kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README.md

   - BACKEND_READY: url=http://HOST:PORT
   - Listening on http://HOST:PORT
   - Server ready: http://HOST:PORT (env=...)
-- If your frontend dev server uses a proxy (http-proxy-middleware) to reach this backend, ensure the proxy target points to the actual backend URL (e.g., http://localhost:3001 or the container hostname) and not to an interface that is not routable from the frontend container.
-Binding to 0.0.0.0 here avoids EADDRNOTAVAIL, but the proxy target must also be reachable.
+- If your frontend dev server uses a proxy (http-proxy-middleware) to reach this backend, ensure the proxy target points to the actual backend URL (e.g., http://127.0.0.1:3001 for same machine, or the backend container hostname).
+Avoid 0.0.0.0 in proxy targets; use 127.0.0.1 or a resolvable host.
+Binding to 0.0.0.0 here avoids EADDRNOTAVAIL for listeners, but the proxy target must also be reachable.
 - Health endpoints for readiness checks:
   - GET /health       -> always 200 with db state
   - GET /ready        -> alias to /health (for Kubernetes-style readiness probes)